mralaminahamed/phpstan-ninja-forms-stubs/README.md

 composer require --dev mralaminahamed/ninja-forms-stubs
 ```

-Alternatively you may download `ninja-forms-stubs.php` directly.
+Alternatively you may download `ninja-forms-stubs.stub` directly.

 ## Usage in PHPStan